SoftFever/OrcaSlicer/doc/print_settings/speed/speed_settings_other_layers_speed.md

 ## Outer wall

 Speed of outer wall which is outermost and visible.
-It's used to be slower than inner wall speed to get better quality.
+It's used to be slower than [inner wall speed](#inner-wall) to get better quality and good layer adhesion.
 This setting is also limited by [Machine / Motion ability / Resonance avoidance speed settings](vfa-calib).

 ## Inner wall

-Speed of inner wall which is printed faster than outer wall to reduce print time.
+Speed of inner wall which is printed faster than outer wall to reduce print time but is still recommended to be slower than the [maximum volumetric speed](volumetric-speed-calib) to ensure good layer adhesion and reduce material internal stresses.

 ## Small perimeters